 Introduction

-In the safeguarding and prevention of possible collapses of structures of historical interest, the collection of information relating to the quality of construction materials, environmental actions, propensity for an alteration of a single component or of the structure in its entirety caused by loss of strength over time of materials and by accidental events, becomes of fundamental importance [1]-[3].
+In the safeguarding and prevention of the possible collapse of structures of historical interest, the collection of information relating to the quality of the construction materials, the environmental actions, the propensity for an alteration of a single component or of the structure as a whole due to a loss of material strength over time or accident-related events is of fundamental importance [1]-[3].

-Structural health monitoring systems (SHM), guarantee, for different types of structures, the characterization, identification and detection of the evolution of damage [4]-[8] .
-In the field of structural monitoring, SHMs systems are made up of two main parts: a data logger that allows the transmission and recording of information, and the acquisition system, which evaluate the different physical quantities [9].
-In particular, the main information provided by the SHM systems are: temperature, displacement, strain, acceleration, tensile stress and compressive strength and so on [12].
-Usually, SHM systems are placed in structures in a non-invasive way and through a reversible process by using sensors.
-The latter are placed in very precise control points of the structure to minimize unnecessary costs and information [13], [14].
-The useful information acquired by the sensors, after having undergone a check, are used in mathematical numerical models of the structures in order to determine the evolution of possible damage and safety [15].
+Structural health monitoring (SHM) systems guarantee the characterisation, identification, and detection of the evolution of damage for different types of structures [4]-[8] .
+In the field of structural monitoring, SHM systems consist of two main parts: a data logger that allows for the transmission and recording of information, and the acquisition system, which is used for evaluating the different physical quantities [9].
+Specifically, the main information provided by the SHM system includes temperature, displacement, strain, acceleration, tensile stress, and compressive strength data [12].
+Generally, SHM systems are placed in structures in a non-invasive manner, using a reversible process incorporating sensors.
+Here, the sensors are placed in highly precise control points of the structure in order to minimise unnecessary costs and information acquisition [13], [14].
+Following a check, the useful information acquired by the sensors are used in mathematical numerical models of the structures to determine the evolution of any possible damage and safety issues [15].
 In recent years, structural monitoring systems have been improved by applying the internet of things (IoT) paradigm [16]-[19].
-This is due to the fact that in the IoT paradigm, each node is capable of processing, detecting and transmitting data.
-The information, through an internet connection, is transmitted and stored in a Cloud, and processed by distributed systems made functional by a big data paradigm [20].
+This is because in this paradigm, each node is capable of processing, detecting, and transmitting data.
+The information is transmitted through an internet connection and stored in a cloud before being processed by distributed systems functionalised via a big data paradigm [20].

-Safeguarding new discoveries of construction techniques is the ultimate aim of researchers, both for structural engineering and in the field of historic heritage.
-These structures must be preserved from damage and collapse for future generations.
-The monitoring of historical buildings in seismic areas is a prevalent issue in Italy because of the richness of its historical cultural heritage that cannot be investigated through invasive tests.
-Typically, the global structural health monitoring of churches or palaces, is evaluated by dynamic analyses.
-This type of monitoring allows the mechanical parameters functional to future restoration activities to be obtained and the interaction between the static action and the control of possible changes in behavior to be evaluated.
-Should the construction techniques be known and the types of masonry be well-defined it is possible to define an interaction model of the structure.
-In the case of an unknown structure or new structure with no information this is not possible [21]-[23].
+Safeguarding new discoveries related to construction techniques is the ultimate aim of researchers, both in terms of structural engineering and the field of historic heritage, where the structures must be preserved from damage and collapse for future generations.
+The monitoring of historical buildings in seismic areas is a prevalent issue in Italy due to the richness of the nation’s historical cultural heritage, which cannot be investigated through invasive tests.
+Typically, the general SHM of churches or palaces is evaluated via dynamic analyses.
+This type of monitoring allows for the mechanical parameters functionalised for future restoration activities to be obtained, and for the interaction between the static action and the control of possible changes in behaviour to be evaluated.
+Provided the construction techniques are known and the types of masonry are well-defined, it is possible to define an interaction model of the structure.
+However, in the case of an unknown structure or a new structure with no available information, this is not possible [21]-[23].